-The Group has two customers that contributed approximately 21% and approximately 16% (€534,646 thousand and €396,547 thousand, respectively) of its total operating income for the year ended 31 December 2021, and approximately 16% and approximately 13% (€259,942 thousand and €206,558 thousand, respectively) of its total operating income for the year ended 31 December 2020, restated.
+The Group has two customers that contributed more than 10% of its total operating income for the years ended 31 December 2022 (€1,246,507 thousand) and 31 December 2021, restated (€931,193 thousand).
 The agreements reached with these two customers have a long-term initial maturity and may only be renewed for the entire portfolio and not for a portion thereof.
-The Group does not have any other customers that contributed more than 10% of its total operating income for the years ended 31 December 2021 or 2020, restated.
-The next five customers (after the two customers referred to above for the years ended 31 December 2021 and 2020, restated) in terms of their aggregate contribution to the Group's total operating income, contributed approximately 25% and 26% for the years ended 31 December 2021 and 2020, restated, respectively.
+The Group does not have any other customers that contributed more than 10% of its total operating income for the years ended 31 December 2022 or 2021, restated.

 The Group is affected by changes in the creditworthiness and financial strength of a small number of major customers, especially the two major customers referred to above.
 The Group depends on the continued financial strength of such customers, which operate with substantial leverage and many of which are not investment grade or do not have a credit rating.
-Adverse changes in the creditworthiness and financial strength of any of the Group's major customers, including as a result of the effects of the Russian invasion of Ukraine or the Coronavirus Pandemic, may result in decreased demand for the Group's services, if at all, or expose the Group to the possibility of one or more breaches of their obligations to the Group, which may in turn materially adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.
+Adverse changes in the creditworthiness and financial strength of any of the Group's major customers, including as a result of the effects of the Russian invasion of Ukraine, may result in decreased demand for the Group's services, if at all, or expose the Group to the possibility of one or more breaches of their obligations to the Group, which may in turn materially adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.

 The Group cannot guarantee that contracts with its major customers will not be terminated (including contractual agreements to transfer or build assets under the Group's acquisition agreements, purchase commitments and build-to-suit programs), or that these customers will renew their contracts with the Group on the same terms or at all, including due to disagreements regarding certain terms or matters or otherwise.
 Any of the above could potentially have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
 Further, the Group is exposed to constant renegotiation and renewal processes of its contracts with its customers (especially those related to the Other Network Services segment and Broadcasting Infrastructure segment), which may result in the current contractual arrangements being adversely amended, which could in turn affect the total value of its contracts.
-The Group completed during the last years a general cycle of renewal of contracts in the Broadcasting Infrastructures segment that has led to a downward revision of prices paid by the Group's customers.
+The Group completed during the last years a general cycle of renewal of contracts in the Broadcasting Infrastructures segment that has led to a downward revision of prices paid by the Group's customers and to a reduction in the indexation to inflation (except for the case of the Corporación de Radio y Televisión Española, S.A., S.M.E. ("RTVE") contract that has been renewed in 2023 for a 5-year period).
 Contracts in the Other Network Services and the Broadcasting Infrastructure segments have generally shorter terms than contracts in the Telecom Infrastructures Services segment, and accordingly they need to be renewed more frequently.
 In addition, see "Risk Factors - The Group's backlog estimates are based on certain assumptions and are subject to unexpected adjustments and cancellations and thus may not be converted to revenues in any particular fiscal period, if at all, or be a fully accurate indicator of the Group's future revenue or earnings" for additional information on the renewal of contracts in the Telecom Infrastructures Services segment.